Is it baseball season yet? Announcing Pat Hentgen and Richard Griffin as special guest speakers for the 2021 Pancake Lunch!Read More

 & Child and Youth Advocate Program

-Established in May 2016, the Child and Youth Advocacy Centre (CYAC) is a best practice collaborative child and youth friendly model for investigating allegations of child abuse and ensuring these young victims, witnesses and their families are supported through an investigation and beyond, regardless of whether charges are laid.
+The Child and Youth Advocacy Centre (CYAC) is a best practice collaborative child and youth friendly model for investigating allegations of child abuse and ensuring these young victims, witnesses and their families are supported through an investigation and beyond, regardless of whether charges are laid.
 Core Partners in the CYAC are Waterloo Regional Police, Family and Children’s Services and the Child Witness Centre.
-Our role in the CYAC is to provide oversight of the Centre and deliver victim support services through the Child and Youth Advocate Program.
+Our role in the CYAC is to provide oversight and deliver victim support services through the Child and Youth Advocate Program.

 To learn about how this collaborative model is transforming investigations of abuse and support for these young victims, watch the video above or click here to learn more.